CourtHive/tods-competition-factory/documentation/docs/governors/competition-governor.md

 title: Competition Governor
 ---

+Functions which are applicable to situations where multiple `tournamentRecords` are held in shared state.

 ```js
 import { governors: { competitionGovernor }} from 'tods-competition-factory';
 ```

 ## linkTournaments

-Links all tournaments currently loaded in `competitionEngine`.
+Links all tournaments currently loaded in state.

 ```js
 competitionEngine.linkTournaments();